Opinion | Putin’s nuclear threats remind us arms control is dangerously unfinished business

 The 1987 Intermediate-Range Nuclear Forces (INF) Treaty, the first to eliminate an entire class of nuclear weapons, ended in 2019 with U.S. withdrawal over alleged Russian violations.
-In 2020, the United States withdrew from the Open Skies Treaty, a confidence-building agreement allowing the signatories to conduct short-notice surveillance flights over each others’ territories.
+In 2020, the United States withdrew from the Open Skies Treaty, a confidence-building agreement allowing the signatories to conduct short-notice surveillance flights over each other’s territories.
 The New START strategic nuclear treaty with Russia was extended by President Biden, but it expires in four years.

 With a “strategic stability” dialogue underway with Moscow, there had been hope for a revival of nuclear arms negotiations, including a successor INF treaty; a broader agreement on tactical or short-range nuclear weapons that have never been covered by treaty; new technologies such as hypersonic glide vehicles and Russia’s development of a nuclear-powered cruise missile.
 But the strategic stability talks have now been halted because of the situation in Ukraine.
-Mr. Putin’s aggression means that arms control negotiations won’t be relaunched any time soon.
+Mr. Putin’s aggression means that arms control negotiations won’t be relaunched anytime soon.
 Moreover, Alexander Lukashenko, the autocrat of Belarus and Mr. Putin’s ally, has just pushed through constitutional changes renouncing the 1990s commitment to be a non-nuclear state, thus giving Russia the possibility to bring nuclear weapons to Belarus, bordering NATO members Poland, Lithuania and Latvia.

 Without arms control negotiations, there will be no opportunity to explore an agreement with China, which has refused to join talks about limiting its nuclear weapons.
 China’s strategic ambitions are rising, as demonstrated in a series of reports last year indicating a tenfold increase in intercontinental ballistic missiles, if each silo spotted by satellites is eventually filled.
 Getting China to the table was always a long-shot, but now it’s even longer.